 Stage I & II are referred to as early stage, and Stage III & IV as advanced stage cancer.

-Advancements in diagnostic imaging, surgical techniques and radiation & chemotherapy delivery have led to improvements survival and in the quality of life for head and neck cancer patients.
+Advancements in diagnostic imaging, surgical techniques and radiation & chemotherapy delivery have led to improvements in survival and quality of life for head and neck cancer patients.

 Selection for appropriate treatment strategy for a specific cancer depends on a number of key factors including:

-Early stage cancers are usually treated with SINGLE MODALITY TREATMENT.
+Early stage cancers (Stage I & II) are usually treated with SINGLE MODALITY TREATMENT.
 This may be in the form of:

-Advanced cancers usually require MULTIMODALITY TREATMENT.
+Advanced cancers (Stage III & IV) usually require MULTIMODALITY TREATMENT.
 This may be in the form of:

 Early-stage head and neck cancers (Stage I and ll) achieve high cure rates of between 85 - 95%.